MediaComem/comem-archioweb/README.md

 You can be as granular as you want in the way you divide and define tasks.
 You can then assign tasks to people in your team.

-**Weeks 4 to 10 will be almost wholly dedicated to the developement of your API.**
+**Week 4 and the following weeks will be almost wholly dedicated to the developement of your API.**

 ## References